 Members are selected on the basis of their involvement and knowledge of local farming conditions and commitment to maintaining long-term agricultural viability in Richmond.

-The AAC is appointed to:
+The FSAAC is appointed to:

 Provide advice (e.g., information, options and recommendations) to City Council on agricultural and food security issues (e.g., farm community, land use, diversification, constraints, urban-rural issues, servicing, etc.) of concern to the community;

 Advise and assist City Council and City staff in implementing the Richmond Agricultural Viability Strategy;

 Review and comment from the agricultural viability and food security perspective on issues, plans and specific development applications referred by staff or Council; and

 Promote awareness, education, consensus and partnerships of agricultural and food security issues in Richmond.